rnwonder/rnwonder/README.md

 ### Hello there 👋 Rnwonder here

 - 🔭 I’m currently working on making Nigeria great!
-- 🌱 I’m currently learning react, adonisjs, firebase, expressjs, flutter, vue and a couple of fun stuffs
+- 🌱 I’m currently react native, solidjs and a couple of fun stuffs
 - 👯 I’m looking to collaborate on any javascript web or mobile base project and also flutter
 - 💬 Ask me about anything not related to agbado and cassava
 - 📫 How to reach me: rnwonder@gmail.com